 Talk with your life insurance agent about the types of insurance gifts that can benefit you and Zane State College in many ways.
 You can make a substantial gift with modest premium payments or it is a good use of paid-up policies that are no longer needed for family members.

 Naming Zane State College Foundation as a beneficiary of a portion of your retirement funds is another option.
 Be sure to contact the administrator or person in charge of your IRA, profit-sharing account, or other retirement plan to list the Zane State College Foundation.
-The new IRA Charitable Distributions law allows tax-free treatment for up to $100,000 of qualified distributions from individual retirement accounts owned by individuals age 70 ½ and older when the money is donated to charity in 2011.
+The IRA Qualified Charitable Distributions law allows tax-free treatment for up to $100,000 of qualified distributions from individual retirement accounts owned by individuals age 70 ½ and older when the money is donated to charity.

 Your gift will be used specifically for the purpose(s) they were given and treated with the utmost care and confidentiality per your instructions.

-All gifts to the campaign qualify for appropriate levels of recognition from the Zane State College Foundation.
+All gifts to the College qualify for appropriate levels of recognition from the Zane State College Foundation.

 Where to Direct Your Gift

-The Zane State College Foundation is the official recipient for all gifts to the Capital Campaign and to the College.
+The Zane State College Foundation is the official recipient for all gifts to the College.
 Zane State College Foundation’s tax ID number is 31-1106338.
-Please contact the Foundation Office at 740.588.1205 or email@example.com if you have questions or want to receive additional information.
+Please contact the Foundation Office at 740.588.1205 or firstname.lastname@example.org if you have questions or want to receive additional information.

 This information is not offered as financial or legal advice.
 Please consult your financial or legal advisors for guidance on the best method of charitable giving and potential tax consequences for you, your family, and/or business.